0xbow-io/asp-spec-v1.0/content/introduction/1_purpose.md

 - ### Integrating a protocol with the ASP:

-  - To get started with integrating a protocol with the ASP and vice versa, access the [Protocol Integration](../protocol_integration/1_protocol_requirements.md) section.
+  - To get started with integrating a protocol with the ASP, access the [Protocol Integration](../protocol_integration/1_protocol_requirements.md) section.

   - For technical context on protocol-level integrations, refer to